oda-hub/guide-to-create-workflows/README.md

 It is not feasible to always design workflow to use other workflows by consuming some pre-computed inputs.
 As described above in this section, workflow development progression often separates some function from within the workflow, or uses.
 **SmarkSky** project and in a way in general **renku plugins** essentially acknowledges this feature of the workflows: they use external functions from within the code at random locations, possibly calling them multiple times.

+This additional information about functions called by the workflow can be introduced to the workflow metadata with special annotations (see more about workflow annotation in [ODA Workflow Publishing and Discovery Guide](https://github.com/oda-hub/workflow-discovery)), such as `oda:requestsAstroqueryService`.
+These annotations should be also include information about parameters used to annotate the workflow.
+This additional structure associated with workflows will be ingested in the KG.
+While **it can not be directly interpretted as workflow provenance graph, it is possible to produce additional similar-looking graph with inferred provenance, which is different but analogous to strict renku-derivde provenance**.

+.